tslaird/Protocols/writing_and_reading.md

 The following software (linked here: https://www.willus.com/k2pdfopt/ ) may be beneficial if you want to read papers or books on a kindle instead of on the computer.

-# Writing a paper with markdown
+# Writing a paper with R markdown

 ### Markdown template